KevinCooper/Cyber/README.md

 #Introduction
-This is a storage for my online scripts as I work through exploit exercises fusion and overthewire
+This is a storage for my online scripts as I work through various exercises.